kota-imai/GoTo-ConsoleApp-for-Windows/README.md

-# The console app for Windows to launch the specific websites
+# A console app for Windows to launch the specific websites

-This application is CLI based and provides access to specific websites easily.
+This application is CLI based and provides easy access to the specific websites.

 [![Image from Gyazo](https://i.gyazo.com/df6872d99cd9c506f1957db24eac9016.gif)](https://gyazo.com/df6872d99cd9c506f1957db24eac9016)

-For example, if you want to access Github, just run the command "goto github".
+For example, when you want to access Github, just run the command "goto github".
 The application will launch your browser and redirect to Github URL.
-This uses Google's "I'm feeling lucky" feature.
-The command can have multiple arguments and the top search result page on Google is going to be redirected to. (ex. "goto aws console")
+This uses Google's "I'm Feeling Lucky" feature.
+The command can have multiple arguments and the top search result on Google is going to be redirected to.
+(E.g. "goto aws console" leads you to AWS console page)

 ## How to setup